 La Cité Employment Services offers a variety of resources and information to ensure you get the employment assistance you need.
 We are here to help you succeed in your search for meaningful employment and training.

-Whether you are looking for employment or information on literacy, academic upgrading, Ontario Works, Ontario Disability Support Program, Second Career or Employment Insurance, visit one of our resource centres for more information and assistance.
+Whether you are looking for employment or information on literacy, academic upgrading, Ontario Works, Ontario Disability Support Program, Better jobs Ontario or Employment Insurance, visit one of our resource centres for more information and assistance.

 Our resource centres offer free employment related access to computers, internet, printing, photocopying, telephone and fax as well as workshops on demand.